9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 Why do you act so toxic with people you love the most?

-You often feel safest dropping your guard around close people, so old wounds and fears come up.
+You often feel like dropping your guard around people, so old wounds and fears come up.
 Stress, insecurity, and fear of abandonment can push you into toxic behaviour.
 When you manage your own poisonous behaviours, you protect the very relationships you care about.

 How can you stop overreacting in the moment?